FHOOEAIST/MSBPMN/src/site/markdown/transformation.md

 ### ID

-Every action must have an id assign.
-In general, it makes sense to assign an id to every element, to make them unique.
+Every action must have an id.
+In general, it makes sense to assign an id to every element to make them unique.
-In addition to that BPMN has the restriction, that an ID must start with a letter.
-To avoid redirecting that restriction to the PlanDefinition the transformation prefixes every id that is reused from the PlanDefinition with "id_".
+In addition to that, BPMN has the restriction that an ID must start with a letter.
+To avoid redirecting that restriction to the PlanDefinition, the transformation prefixes every id that is reused from the PlanDefinition with "id_".

 ### Data Flow

 Data Flow Elements are a custom defined extensions that are not part of the HL7® FHIR® Model.
-Thus means, that the normal HL7® FHIR® Specification will fail the validation of Data Flow on Action elements, when they are adapted for our transformation.
+Thus, the normal HL7® FHIR® Specification will fail the validation of Data Flow on Action elements, when they are adapted for our transformation.
 Both input and output can have relatedRequirements, although for input they are mandatory whereas for output the value of the relatedRequirement is ignored.
 Each output or input element again must have an ID.
-Every input element must have at least one but possibly multiple related requirement.
-Whereas it is defined, that this related requirement to an output element has to exist.
-This mean, that if an input element reference an id, that an action which has an output with this ID must exist.
+Every input element must have at least one relatedRequirement.
+If an input element references an id, an action with this ID (on output) must exist.

 ### Events

-Action can define triggers to start them at a specific time or on a specific condition.
+Action can define triggers to start at a specific time or on a specific condition.
 This concept is restricted to the behaviour that only a single trigger is allowed per action.
-In addition to that it is defined, that the trigger type `periodic` is for timed events, whereas the trigger type `namedevent` is for conditional events.
-For condition events it is also defined, that hey must have a condition inside the trigger.
+In addition to that, the trigger type `periodic` is for timed events, whereas the trigger type `namedevent` is for conditional events.
+Conditional events must have a condition inside the trigger.

 ### Participants

-Participants are getting transformed into BPMN lines.
-To re-identify the same participant the role of the participant is used.
-Thus means, that every participant in the process must have a role defined.
-As an identification the first coding of a role is used.
+Participants are transformed into BPMN swimlanes.
+To re-identify the same participant, the role of the participant is used.
+Thus, every participant in the process must have a role.
+For identification the first coding of a role is used.
 Therefore, system and code element will be concatenated and are the unique identifier for the participant.
 Note: Only the process child activities in BPMN can be in different lanes.
-That means that if a subprocess (or a action with sub actions in HL7® FHIR®) has assigned a participant all child elements/actions will be inside the same lane.
+That means that if a subprocess (or an action with subactions in HL7® FHIR®) has assigned a participant, all child elements/actions will be inside the same lane.
 No matter if they have participants defined or not.